UnaBiz/unashield/docs/index.md

 0. And **Bluetooth 4.0,** supporting **iBeacon and Arduino flashing / log access over Bluetooth**

-By adding the UnaShield to the Bean+, you create a self-powered sensing device that can send sensor data to the SIGFOX cloud for ***many days on a single charge***
+By adding the UnaShield to the Bean+, you create a self-powered sensing device that can send sensor data to the Sigfox cloud for ***many days on a single charge***

 Check out [https://github.com/UnaBiz/unabiz-arduino/wiki/Bean](https://github.com/UnaBiz/unabiz-arduino/wiki/Bean)